 Given that the left prides itself on being the liberator of women, homosexuals, and on being “sex positive,” one of the weirder and most obvious aspects of left-wing hate is how often, and how virulently, it is expressed in terms that are misogynist, homophobic, and in the distinctive anti-sex voice of a sexually frustrated high-school misfit.

-In his long career as an active leftist, he never witnessed outrage over “child marriage, honor killing,…stoning, or acid attacks.
+In her long career as an active leftist, he never witnessed outrage over “child marriage, honor killing,…stoning, or acid attacks.
 Nothing.
 Zip.
 Crickets..”
-The left’s selective outrage convinced him that feminism was not so much about support for women, as a protest against Western men.
+The left’s selective outrage convinced her that feminism was not so much about support for women, as a protest against Western men.
 It’s an “I hate” phenomenon, rather than an “I love” phenomenon.

 It is puzzling that what seems on the surface to be an understandable course of action, based on a desire to help others, is so often associated with unpleasant consequences and unpleasant personalities.